Thylane Blondeau

-Thylane Léna-Rose Loubry Blondeau (born 2001) is a French model.
-Blondeau started modeling at a very young age, and in 2007, was titled "Most Beautiful Girl in The World."
+Thylane Léna-Rose Loubry Blondeau (born 5 April 2001) is a French model.
+Blondeau started modeling at a very young age, and in 2006, was elected "Most Beautiful Girl in The World" by Vogue Enfants.
 She has modeled for many designers, including Dolce & Gabbana, L'Oréal and Versace.

 In 2018, she founded her own clothing brand, Heaven May, and topped TC Candler's "100 Most Beautiful Faces."

 Early life

-Thylane Blondeau was born in 2001, in Aix-en-Provence, France.
+Thylane Blondeau was born in Aix-en-Provence, France.
 She is the daughter of Patrick Blondeau, a footballer, and Véronika Loubry, an actress and television presenter.
 She has a younger brother, Ayrton Blondeau.
 Their parents Véronika and Patrick married in 2002 and divorced in 2016.

 Career

 Modeling

 Blondeau began modelling at the age of 4, walking on the runway for French designer Jean Paul Gaultier and later for famous designers like Dolce & Gabbana, babylos, and L'Oréal.
-She had her first photoshoot at seven years old with photographer Dani Brubaker.
+In 2006, the supplement of French fashion magazine Vogue, Vogue Enfants, designated her "the most beautiful little girl in the world".
+She had her first photoshoot at seven years old with photographer Dani Brubaker and would become the photographers muse.
+Brubaker cast her in multiple campaigns for Hugo Boss and other children fashion campaigns.
 She represented the French modelling agency success kids between 2005 and 2016.

 When she was 10, Blondeau was involved in a controversy over the sexualisation of children in advertising and the media when she appeared in adult clothing and make-up for the Vogue Paris supplement Vogue Enfants.